 To install WordPress locally on a Mac computer, we will be using MAMP (Macintosh, Apache, MySQL, PHP).

-This tool allows you to create a PHP and MySQL server on your machine.
+This tool helps to create a PHP and MySQL server on your machine.
 In other words, it provides all the necessary ingredients to run a WordPress environment locally for testing purposes.

 Installing MAMP and Creating a Database

-Similar to the manual installation on shared hosting, we must prepare the server and the database first:
+Just like you would install WordPress manually on shared hosting, you must prepare your web server and database first:

 - Download and install the latest version of MAMP on your Mac.